-The deaths also saw the establishment of the Thailand Travel Tragedies website (See: Lost smiles in LOS as Thailand travel tragedies website goes live) by the family of dead New Zealander, Sarah Carter and more than a handful of accusations of a cover-up by Chiang Mai authorities, collusion, nepotism, malfeasance, and a whole raft of conspiracy theories ranging from toxic seaweed and poison puffer fish being sold as salmon, to a serial killer stalking Chiang Mai tourists and poisoning them.
+The deaths also saw the establishment of the Thailand Travel Tragedies website (See: Lost smiles in LOS as Thailand travel tragedies website goes live) by the family of Ms Carter and more than a handful of accusations of a cover-up by Chiang Mai authorities.

-All the while Chiang Mai provincial governor, Mom Luang Panadda Diskul, maintained the Chiang Mai tourist deaths were “a coincidence”.
+All the while Chiang Mai Provincial Governor, Mom Luang Panadda Diskul, maintained that the Chiang Mai tourist deaths were “a coincidence”.

-In its fifth and presumably final report into the Chiang Mai tourist deaths, Thailand’s Department of Disease Control (DODC) said, “as most of the deceased were foreign nationals and there were no evidence of a criminal cause, their bodies were quickly turned over to relatives who took them home.
+In its fifth and presumably final report into the Chiang Mai tourist deaths, Thailand’s Department of Disease Control (DDC) said, ‘as most of the deceased were foreign nationals and there were no evidence of a criminal cause, their bodies were quickly turned over to relatives who took them home.

 Pesticide link in Chiang Mai tourist deaths

 Regarding the deaths of Soraya Pandola and Sarah Carter, the investigation found ingestion of pesticides may have been to blame, though no traces of organophosphate (OP), organochlorine, or carbamate pesticides, such as chlorpyrifos, were found in the clinical specimens and blood test.